 Remember, your sense of smell is tied into memory more than the other senses.
 This evolutionary vestige can be used to create a more positive and memorable brand experience.
 For instance, many people like tea.
 So you could strategically place tea in images in your website, like in landing pages for webinars.
 And at events, you could bring tea with your logo on it or even serve tea.

 Download Our Free eBook: Content Management for the Modern Creative Team and Learn How to Boost Your Brand Experience

-When you come up with your own sensory brand experience, be sure to keep in mind what you want your customers or prospects to feel when they engage.
+When developing your own sensory brand experience, keep in mind what you want your customers or prospects to feel when they engage.
 M&M’s is a candy so the taste and smell was already there, but their branding took it a step further and brought something new into the mix: customers’ sense of touch.
 The “Melts in Your Mouth and Not in Your Hand” slogan evoked new experiences with the product.
-Get creative with your brand and innovate something memorable.
+Get creative with your brand to innovate something memorable.